Bobaddey/A-Guide-on-how-To-Install-Jenkins-on-an-EC2-Instance/README.md

 * PUttY App (This will be used to connect to our Instance)
 * An Internet connection
 * And my Guide (lol)

+# Setting up an EC2 Instance

+* Login to your AWS account
+* Search for EC2 in the search pane
+* Go to “Instances”
+* At the top right corner, click on ‘Launch Instance”
+* Leave configurations as default till you get to the Tag section, you can type in Name: Jenkins_Server
+* Next is the security group, remember this server should be accessible over the internet and port 8080 should also be accessible.
+By default, port 22 is included in our security group which allows access over the internet, but to allow access to port 8080,

+Click on “Add rule” -> Set Protocol to TCP -> Set Port to 8080
+* Then Review and Launch Instance
+* You can Download existing or Create a new key pair if you don’t have one already.
+This will be used to SSH (i.e Connect) into our Instance.